laimis/gamepredictions/README.md

 - Need to do more research what other features to use to improve
 - Any way to take into account team make up (# of all stars?)
+- Calibration, over season, when it says that it is confident by %, is it confident by that percentage?
+- Ability to evaluate a strategy on a given data set

+- current strategy
+	- choose games that are above certain threshold of confidence
+	- bet on those, compare outcomes, accumulate money
+	- describe strategy by name
+	- return strategry wins/losses?